 Community – We recognize the importance of the larger community around us in enabling us to carry out our mission.
 We build and foster healthy relationships and partnerships with other organizations.
 We strive to be an example of a community that plans well and cares well for vulnerable populations.

 Opening in 1993, the Lloyd F. Moss Free Clinic (operated by the Fredericksburg Area Regional Health Council, Inc.) is a 501(c)3 nonprofit organization that provides comprehensive health care free of charge to the low-income, uninsured who reside in the Fredericksburg region.
-With the assistance of hundreds of volunteers, the Clinic provided 12,619 patient visits to 2,157 people in 2015.
-Additionally, 42,000 prescriptions were filled by out on-site licensed pharmacy.
+With the assistance of hundreds of volunteers, the Clinic provided 11,760 patient visits to 1,826 people in 2017.
+Additionally, 42,000 prescriptions were filled by our on-site licensed pharmacy.
 The patient population disproportionately suffers from complicated medical conditions and chronic disease, with approximately 75% having at least one chronic illness.
 An estimated 30% of patients suffer from diabetes.